The Only Thing That Matters When It Comes to Building Wealth

 Some people choose not to get wealthy.

-For all their thoughts and talk about wanting to straighten up their financial lives and get the needle moving in the right direction… they make one lousy decision after another.
+While they talk about wanting to straighten up their financial lives and get the needle moving in the right direction… they make one lousy decision after another.

-As we’ve said so many times before, our net worth is merely a gauge of our decision-making abilities.
+As we’ve said so many times before, our net worth is a gauge of our decision-making abilities.

 It’s incredibly accurate.